sashahafner/unit-converter/README.md

 The S, D, F, and C sheets contain SI prefixes, dimensions, conversion factors, and constants.
 Users can find descriptions (e.g., to check abbreviations) and sources in these sheets, or add additional factors or constants.

+Calculations are carried out in some hidden sheets.
+If interested, just use the right-click menu to "un-hide" or show the hidden sheets.